irfantopal/zocaretracker/README.md

    g++ zocaretracker-server.cpp -o server -lmysqlcppconn ./server
    ```
 Now you're ready to go!
-Put on the ECG pads and you should see the data coming to your server soon.
+Put on the ECG pads (check <a href="#acknowledgements">acknowledgements</a> to see the placement) and you should see the data coming to your server soon.

 ## Usage